typelevel/Laika/docs/introduction/intro.md

 Laika
 =====

-Laika is a customizable and extensible toolkit for transforming lightweight text markup and template based site generation, supporting
+Laika is a customizable and extensible toolkit for transforming lightweight text markup and template based site generation.
-Markdown and reStructuredText.
-For use with sbt or embedded in Scala applications, without the need for external tools.

 It has been designed for two primary usage scenarios:

 * Embedded use (e.g. web applications that allow user input in one of the supported markup syntaxes)

-* As a standalone tool (e.g. as part of an sbt build that produces the project's documentation)
+* As a standalone tool (e.g. using Laika's sbt plugin to produce the project's documentation)

+Laika does not require the installation of any external tools.

 It is Open Source under the Apache 2.0 License.